How to retrieve data in bulk using Python x Backlog API

 pip install requests

-If your company uses a management tool like Baklog, one of the problems you may encounter is account management.
-(It's quite tiring to manage various tools when you're busy with daily work.)
+If your company uses a management tool like Baklog, account management can be a problem.
+(It can be quite a hassle to manage various tools while being busy with daily tasks.)
+If you can

-If you can get a list of users in one go, you can see at a glance which accounts are used and which are not, so check out the official documentation.
-Let's try to obtain information by following the description.
+get a list of users in one go, you can see at a glance which accounts are in use and which are not, so let's try retrieving the information by following the instructions in the official documentation.

-This code outputs the list of users participating in a specific project to a csv file.
+This code outputs a list of users participating in a specific project to a CSV file

-After execution, it is OK if a file called user.csv is generated under the directory where the code is placed.
+After execution, it is OK if a file called user.csv is generated in the directory where the code is placed

 id,name